Environment and Climate Change

 We have a sacred duty to preserve our natural environment and pass it to our children in better shape than we found it.

-Whenever I am home in the district, I spend as much time as possible outdoors.
+Whenever Jim is home in the district, he spends as much time as possible outdoors.
 The Fourth District offers nature lovers and outdoor enthusiasts no shortage of places to explore.
 There are many miles of Long Island Sound shoreline beaches, from Tod’s Point to Calf Pasture to Seaside Park; and hundreds of acres of forests with trails to hike.
-When I spend time in these places, I leave with a renewed sense of gratitude.
+When he spends time in these places, he leaves with a renewed sense of gratitude.
 We can’t put them at risk.

 All Americans need clean air to breathe, clean water to drink, and food that is grown and harvested in a sustainable way.
 Protecting the environment is not a partisan issue.

-Since coming to Congress, I have remained champion for the environment, consistently voting for laws that keep our air, water and land clean.
-My vote in favor of the Public Land Management Act helped protect more than two million new acres of wilderness and parks nationwide.
-My co-sponsorship of bills such as the Recovering America’s Wildlife Act of 2019 provides needed funding for the conservation and restoration of Native American wildlife preserves.
-My bill, the National Green Bank Act of 2019, sets to establish the U.S. Green Bank to finance climate change mitigation and adaptation projects at the state and local level by capitalizing regional, state, and municipal green banks.
+Since coming to Congress, Jim has remained a champion for the environment, consistently voting for laws that keep our air, water and land clean.
+His vote in favor of the Public Land Management Act helped protect more than two million new acres of wilderness and parks nationwide.
+Jim’s co-sponsorship of bills such as the Recovering America’s Wildlife Act of 2019 provides needed funding for the conservation and restoration of Native American wildlife preserves.
+His bill, the National Green Bank Act of 2019, sets to establish the U.S. Green Bank to finance climate change mitigation and adaptation projects at the state and local level by capitalizing on regional, state, and municipal green banks.

-I am also a leader in the continued efforts to secure support for Long Island Sound conservation programs, including clean river and harbor projects in Stamford, Norwalk and Greenwich.
-I helped secure an Urban Waters Small Grant from the Environmental Protection Agency to research and improve marine water quality at the Norwalk public beaches.
+Jim is also a leader in the continued efforts to secure support for Long Island Sound conservation programs, including clean river and harbor projects in Stamford, Norwalk and Greenwich.
+He helped secure an Urban Waters Small Grant from the Environmental Protection Agency to research and improve marine water quality at the Norwalk public beaches.
 This funding will protect the Sound and ensure safe, clean water for our families to enjoy.
-Most recently, I voted to fully fund the Land and Water Conservation Act in July 2020.
+Most recently, Jim voted to fully fund the Land and Water Conservation Act in July 2020.
 This particular act will help protect, develop and redevelop public lands such as Mill River Park in Stamford.

 Combating Climate Change & Promoting Storm Resiliency

 We have seen too many examples in recent years of the ravages of climate change.
 Scientists and experts agree that climate change will continue to be the cause of rising sea levels, prolonged droughts and dangerously strong storms, like Super Storm Sandy.
 While the Paris Climate Agreement provides a path forward for the global community, the victories in the fight against climate change have been few and far between.
-I spend much of my time in Congress simply trying to fight the rollback and repeal of existing environmental protections and laws.
+Jim spends much of his time in Congress simply trying to fight the rollback and repeal of existing environmental protections and laws.

-I am firmly committed to supporting the green energy economy, and I believe that American entrepreneurs are uniquely poised to be leaders in that field.
+Jim is firmly committed to supporting the green energy economy, and believes that American entrepreneurs are uniquely poised to be leaders in that field.

 Supporting Local Environmental Initiatives